emilscarlet/clojure-mcp/README.md

 ### Using with Claude Code and Other Code Assistants

-ClojureMCP can be used with alomst and LLM cleint like Claude Desktop, Claude Code and many many more.
+ClojureMCP can be used with almost any LLM client like Claude Desktop, Claude Code and many many more.

 I use ClojureMCP with Claude Desktop because I can read the tool